ate47/atian-cod-tools/README.md

 ## Tools

-- dump api function
+- dump api functions
 - dump pooled scripts
 - dump linked scripts
-- gsc disassembler, made in 3 days with a lot of alcohol so don't use it
+- gsc disassembler, made in 3 days with a lot of alcohol so don't use it. `gsc.exe gscinfo [yourfile.gscbin] -a`

 ## Lookup